stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc/outdating_forces.rst

 to each other to decide who was in charge of handling a specific event.

 The result of a more integrated and effective handling of events decreased the responsibility of the Controller.
+Now, the controller handles "events" from the view, rather than raw, low level events.
 New interpretations of the old pattern emerged, but there's definitely less pressure on the Traditional MVC Controller today as there was once.